Our Services

 To check oxygen levels or rule out genetic causes.

-If you're unsure whether your symptoms warrant a doctor's visit, you can use Ubie's free AI-powered Chronic Obstructive Pulmonary Disease (COPD) symptom checker to better understand your breathing concerns and determine if you should seek medical evaluation—though this tool does not replace professional medical assessment.
+If you're experiencing shortness of breath, chronic cough, or other concerning respiratory symptoms, you can quickly assess what might be causing them by taking Ubie's free AI-powered symptom checker to help determine if you should seek medical evaluation—though this tool does not replace professional medical assessment.

 The lung damage from emphysema cannot be reversed.
 Once alveoli are destroyed, they do not regenerate.